Looking for a Credit Repair Company? Here are 4 Red Flags to Avoid Getting Scammed.

 You don't need a credit repair company to fix your score.

-The first step to fixing your credit is paying off your outstanding debts to the best of your ability, while still covering your day to day needs.
+The first step to fixing your credit is paying off your outstanding debts to the best of your ability while still covering your day to day needs.
 One strategy you can use to overcome those debts is called the debt snowball.

-It’s like rolling up all your debts into a big snowball which you can then use to create a snowman which represents your new, better credit score.
+It’s like rolling up all your debts into a big snowball that you can then use to create a snowman which represents your new, better credit score.
 And because this snowman is metaphorical, it won’t melt when spring comes!

 Payment history is the #1 factor in your credit score.

-Payment history is so important that not carrying any debts at all could even cause your score to lower.
+Payment history is so important that not carrying any debts at all could cause your score to lower.
 That's why it's important to spend money regularly on your credit card so that you can pay it off in full every month.

-In addition to credit cards, most debt payments—like student loans, auto loans, mortgage loans, etc.—report payment information to the bureaus.
+In addition to credit cards, most debt payments—like student loans, auto loans, mortgage loans, etc.—report payment information to the credit bureaus.
 However, many bad credit loans—like payday loans, "cash advance" loans, and title loans—do not.